Jennifer Muller / The Works

 …Artist, Icon, Legend

-Muller has created over 100 pieces, including six full evening productions.
+Muller has created over 100 pieces, including seven full evening productions.
 A playwright as well as a choreographer, Muller is recognized as a "seminal influence on dance/theater."
-Known for her history of notable collaborations, Muller has worked with such artists as Keith Haring, Keith Jarrett, Sandro Chia, Tom Slaughter and Yoko Ono among many others and has established long-standing collaborative relationships with Burt Alcantara, Jeff Croiter, Karen Small and Marty Beller.
+Known for her history of notable collaborations, Muller has worked with such artists as Keith Haring, Keith Jarrett, Tom Slaughter, Yoko Ono and, most recently, Julia Kent and has established long-standing collaborative relationships with Burt Alcantara, Jeff Croiter, Karen Small and Marty Beller.
 She has designed costumes, lights and decor under the designation Stageworks.

 Muller is highly respected in her field.
 She was honored by being chosen as a founding member of the World Arts Council, one of 30 artists in six disciplines and the only American drawn from the dance field.
 In 2009, Muller was awarded a commissioning grant from The Joyce Theater’s 25@25 Initiative to create Bench.
 In 2010, she received the Trophy of Cultural Responsibility in recognition of her invaluable contributions to dance in South America and, in 2011, an American Masterpieces: 3 Centuries of Artistic Genius grant to set her 1974 work Speeds on the UCSB company, accompanied by a scholarly conference, exhibit and publication entitled Transformation & Continuance: Jennifer Muller and the Reshaping of American Modern Dance, 1959 to Present.
 An internationally-renowned teacher, Muller has developed a personalized technique and innovative programs in creative thinking.
 TanzPlan Berlin chose Muller Polarity Technique as one of 7 unique contemporary dance techniques for its publication/DVD Tanztechnik 2010.